hjwp/marriage-figaro-norway/act1.md

 sull'imbrunir del giorno ...
 ah, per questo favore io pagherei-

-> You know our next film involves a lot of shoots on location.
-This will be a
-> big deal for Figaro's career.
-You and he are going to be spending a lot of
-> time in this caravan.
-A lot of fun times...
-Maybe you and I should have a
-> little fun in here before we leave?
-Would be good for your career...

 > Great caravan huh?
 > Maybe you and I should
 > have a little fun in here?